Tejendra00/AGV_SysID_MPC/README.md

 - Initial oscillations are observed due to limited training data and model uncertainty.
 - However, the controller quickly stabilizes and maintains cross-track error close to **zero** for the rest of the trajectory.
 - Overall, the system satisfies the tracking constraint of staying within ±1 meter CTE.
+- If ran for longer time there is oscillation because the data set was collected only for one lap .
+If we have more data then more better model and better output can be achieved.

 ---